 Staff should be aware of the need for the safeguarding of children online.
-Please refer to the school's ICT Administration & E-safety Policy.
+Please refer to the school's Online SafetyPolicy.

 This policy describes the school's expectations for the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 In the Senior School students are not allowed to use phones unless they have specific permission from a member of staff.
 There is Smoothwall regulation in all 3 sites: Senior School, Sixth Form and Boarding.